 7. Treat your home like a hotel

 By this, we mean do things you’d normally do on vacation, at home.
-Of course, it won’t be exactly the same as you’ll still need to do the prep work and cleaning, but it may feel at least a little refreshing if you’re stuck in self-quarantine.
+Of course, it won’t be exactly the same as you’ll still need to do the prep work and cleaning, but it may feel at least a little refreshing if you’re stuck in lockdown.

 To start with, clear your space from clutter, make your bed and give yourself clean sheets and fresh towels.
-Use subtle background music and scents to set a new tone, for instance something floral or coconut-like will remind you of somewhere tropical whereas something with a bit of spice might give off an Arabian feel.
+Use subtle background music and scents to set a new tone, for instance, something floral or coconut-like will remind you of somewhere tropical whereas something with a bit of spice might give off an Arabian feel.
 Treat yourself to simple pleasures like flowers in the bathroom or turning down your bed and leaving a little chocolate on your pillow for later.
 Find yourself a robe and do something relaxing whether it be a face mask treatment or a meditation session.
 Try to avoid your usual home habits – minimise your wifi use, choose to read over watching TV or take a bath instead of a shower.

 You can even do some ‘hotel activities’ that you might not normally do, like a yoga class in the morning or a cooking class in which you teach yourself how to cook a new recipe.